Monday, June 18, 2012

 Apricot Fruit Tart Dessert Recipe From The Disney Channel

 If you have a child who watches the Disney Channel often, then you've probably seen this recipe on a TTI commercial.
-My daughter Ella has been begging me to make these for last month or two, so we finally got all of the ingredients and made them!
+My daughter has been begging me to make these for last month or two, so we finally got all of the ingredients and made them!

 We loved how these fruit tarts turned out and they were so fun to make!
-Ella had a blast rolling out the dough, and assembling them just like Megan did on the commercial.
-She was disappointed we didn't have the mint leaf to finish them off, but that was quickly forgotten when she started making them!
+My daughter had a blast rolling out the dough, and assembling them just like Megan did on the commercial.

 This is such a fun recipe to make with the kids and I'm sure we will be trying them again!
 Have fun!